otaklapka/kore/README.md

 ### (kubernetes object resources)

-CLI tool to parse and sum limits and requests from kubernetes YAMLs
+CLI tool to parse and sum limits and requests from kubernetes YAMLs.
+Designed for easier resource quota estimation for kubernetes projects.

 ![kore](data/img.png)